 Carly Dickson is a Fellow of the Harvard Graduate School of Design, an affiliate of the MIT AgeLab, and this year’s recipient of the KPF Paul Katz Fellowship.
 She is currently based in London, where is is pursuing her research around aging and the built environment.
 Her focus is on designing strings of public spaces between the home and the destination to enable physical access to services and social access to society that engage people of all ages.

-A designer and speaker based in New York City, Hannah has worked at the intersection of music, design, and technology for the last decade, making digital products in music and entertainment.
+Hannah Donovan is a designer and speaker based in New York City.
+Hannah has worked at the intersection of music, design, and technology for the last decade, making digital products in music and entertainment.
 She currently leads product design at Ripcord.
 Previously, Hannah cofounded This Is My Jam, with incubation from The Echo Nest; led design at Last.fm in London; and designed for youth-focused brands in Toronto.

 Jenna Freedman is the Associate Director of Communications and Zine Librarian at the Barnard College Library and has worked there since 2003.
 She is a founding member of the Zine Librarians Yahoo Group and of Radical Reference and writes and speaks frequently for trade and scholarly publications, and library and academic conferences about zines.
 Jenna founded and edited the quarterly Zine Reviews column in Library Journal, which ran from 2008-2012.

 Paul Friedland is a professor of political and cultural history at Cornell University, focusing on France in the Revolutionary period and on the interplay of ideas and culture between France and its Caribbean colonies.
 His research and writing have been supported by fellowships from the American Council of Learned Societies, the National Endowment for the Humanities, and the John Simon Guggenheim Memorial Foundation, and by visiting fellowships from the Davis Center for Historical Studies and the Institute for Advanced Study, both at Princeton University.